 Do you have ERC-20 or BEP-2 LTO tokens?
 Transfer them to mainnet tokens using the bridge function in the wallet interface.
 You can also refer to our tutorial at:

-Have Investor Seed (Waves) tokens?
+Do you still have Investor Seed (Waves) tokens?
 Transfer them using the Waves Token Swap option in your freshly created wallet.

 The wallet you just created is (will be) your personal wallet.
 We’ll want another wallet which we’ll use just for staking.
 This new wallet will also receive the earnings.
 Go ahead and create another wallet.
 We’ll use the lease function of the LTO Network to lease your tokens from your personal wallet to the 2nd wallet.

 As always make sure to write down the seeds of your wallet(s).
 You can use these to recover your wallet later if needed.
-Also you’ll need the seed later on when configuring your Public node.
+Also, you’ll need the seed later on when configuring your Public node.

-Next step is creating your lease.
+The next step is creating your lease.
 You will want to lease your tokens from your personal wallet (Wallet #1) to your 2nd wallet (the wallet we’ll use for the node).